mantis8/IT8951/README.md

 ## Detailed documentation

-You can find a detailed documentation in the folder "docs"
+You can find a detailed documentation in the folder "doc"

 ## Integration